-Indian officials say a stampede Sunday during a religious holiday has killed at least 36 people.
+Indian officials say a stampede at a train station Sunday during a religious holiday has killed at least 36 people.
 Most of the victims are women.

 Officials say the stampede broke out when pilgrims were heading home from the festival that attracted millions of people in the northern city of Allahabad.